Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01c_AccountSheet.md

 This column displays the receipt 2 value, which can be any other reference number, such as the order number.

 - *Cost 1*
-This column displays the cost unit number selected.
+This column displays the cost center number selected.

-  > [Info] This is only applicable is a cost center accounting for cost 1 has been set up.
+  > [Info] This is only applicable if at least one cost center has been set up.
 For detailed information, see [COST ACCOUNTING](./02e_CostAccounting.md).

 - *Cost 2*
 This column displays the cost unit number selected.

-  > [Info] This is only applicable is a cost center accounting for cost 2 has been set up.
-For more details, see [COST ACCOUNTING](./02e_CostAccounting.md).
+  > [Info] This is only applicable if at least one cost unit has been set up.
+For detailed information, see [COST ACCOUNTING](./02e_CostAccounting.md).

 - *Debit*
 This column displays the debit amount of the selected account.